If you’ve got a bunch of leftovers you want to keep for a while, you just need to stick them straight into the freezer, right?

 How Long Does Flash Frozen Food Last?

-Flash freezing food doesn’t alter the amount of time it will last for when compared with putting food in the freezer as is.
+Flash-freezing food doesn’t alter the amount of time it will last when compared with putting food in the freezer as is.

 Food stored below 0°F will always be safe to eat, but the longer something is kept frozen, the more its quality will diminish.

-Generally, raw and cooked foods should be consumed within 3 months of freezing, though fresh produce like berries can maintain flavor and quality for up to a year.
+Generally, raw and cooked foods should be consumed within three months of freezing, though fresh produce like berries can maintain flavor and quality for up to a year.